bigalex95/appointmentsystem/README.md

-This project was bootstrapped with [ionic start App --type=react](https://ionicframework.com/react#start).
+This project was bootstrapped with [ionic start --type=react](https://ionicframework.com/react#start).

 ## Requirements